krmarshall/TotalWarhammerPlanner/README.md

 ## Known Issues
 - Skills with really long names can cause the skillcell to grow, see Grand Hierophant Khatep for eg.
+- Check starting skill points get assigned?
+Ungrim Ironfist for potential example?
+- Cultist of Khorne (All?) has a weird boxed visual
+- Katarin has incorrect spell icons?
+- Bunch of WH3 casters have incorrect spell icons?
 - Build links broke somewhere?
 (Fixed?)
 - Work on overall page style